Anti-Semitism: Charlottesville Proves It’s Time to Stop Pretending Jews Aren’t a Minority [Opinion]

 However, as The Atlantic explains, being Jewish in America is like being put in between a rock and a hard place.
 The extreme right considers Jews to be an impure and morally reprehensible offshoot of whites, while the extreme left considers Jews as part of the white supremacist establishment that wants to dominate and repress people of color.

 White or not, Jewish people are still hated, and no amount of “tolerance” or “diversity” training has changed that.
 This author particularly learned this while teaching in Costa Mesa and Glendale CA, where anti-Semitism not only went unpunished, but it was widely encouraged.
-You would think that left-leaning institutions would more tolerant, but this hasn’t been the case for Jewish people over the past 20 years.
+You would think that left-leaning institutions would be more tolerant, but this hasn’t been the case for Jewish people over the past 20 years.
 Just 30 years ago, it was more likely that Jews were the biggest target of the far right, who told them that they “killed Jesus.”

 College campuses, which once attempted to protect students from discrimination, have become the bastion of anti-Semitism.
 As pointed out by the Washington Post, anti-Semitic incidents at college campuses have significantly risen since 2015.
 Some specific incidents include a note on a bathroom wall expressing how Zionists should be sent to the “gas chamber” (UC Berkeley), a swastika and anti-Semitic slur on a whiteboard possibly coming from actual college professors (Perdue University), a Jewish student being physically attacked and told to “leave school, you Jew” (Brooklyn College), and many others.